JouChark/tic-tac-toe/README.md

 * CSS

 ## About
-The objective of this project was mainly to learn React.js.
+The objective of this project was mainly to learn React.

 Furthermore, I also learned how two clients communicate with each other through Socket.io.
 And how to maintain the app logic on the server-side and send the correct response to each client.